matrix-org/synapse/UPGRADE.rst

 or before such an address is used to carry out a password-reset, Synapse must confirm the operation with the owner of the email address or phone number.
 It does this by sending an email or text giving the user a link or token to confirm receipt.
-This process is known as '3pid verification'.
-3pid, or "threepid", stands for third party identifier.
-Email addresses and phone numbers are considered 3pids.
+This process is known as '3pid verification'. ('3pid', or 'threepid', stands for third-party identifier, and we use it to refer to external identifiers such as email addresses and phone numbers.)

-Previous versions of Synapse delegated this task to an identity server by default.
-In most cases this server is vector.im or matrix.org.
+Previous versions of Synapse delegated the task of 3pid verification to an identity server by default.
+In most cases this server is ``vector.im`` or ``matrix.org``.

-In Synapse 1.4.0, for security and privacy reasons, the homeserver will no longer delegate 3pid validation to an identity server by default and instead the server administrator will need to explicitly decide how they would like the validation messages to be sent.
+In Synapse 1.4.0, for security and privacy reasons, the homeserver will no longer delegate this task to an identity server by default.
+Instead, the server administrator will need to explicitly decide how they would like the verification messages to be sent.

-In the medium term, the vector.im and matrix.org identity servers will disable support for delegated 3pid verification entirely.
+In the medium term, the ``vector.im`` and ``matrix.org`` identity servers will disable support for delegated 3pid verification entirely.
 However, in order to ease the transition, they will retain the capability for a limited period.
 Delegated email verification will be disabled on Monday 2nd December 2019 (giving roughly 2 months notice).
 Disabling delegated SMS verification will follow some time after that once SMS verification support lands in Synapse.

-Once delegated 3pid verification support has been disabled in the vector.im and matrix.org identity servers, all Synapse versions that depend on those instances will be unable to verify email and phone numbers through them.
-There are no imminent plans to remove delegated 3pid verification from Sydent generally (Sydent is the identity server project that backs the vector.im and matrix.org instances).
+Once delegated 3pid verification support has been disabled in the ``vector.im`` and ``matrix.org`` identity servers, all Synapse versions that depend on those instances will be unable to verify email and phone numbers through them.
+There are no imminent plans to remove delegated 3pid verification from Sydent generally.
+(Sydent is the identity server project that backs the ``vector.im`` and ``matrix.org`` instances).

-For more details on why these changes are necessary see the `matrix.org blog
+For more details on why these changes are necessary, see the `matrix.org blog
 <https://matrix.org/blog/posts>`_.

 Email